 Plan your Tarka Trail Bike Ride

-Devon council has these pdf maps of the Tarka Trail available for download – northern section and southern section.
-Print them off before you go then you don’t have to worry about phone signal while you’re cycling.
+Devon council has a pdf map of the Tarka Trail available for download – a link to a pdf is on this page.
+Print it off before you go then you don’t have to worry about phone signal while you’re cycling.
 An ariel view map with wildlife information can be found here.

 Investing in a bike carrier for our car was one of our best family decisions and we always have something to do together on holiday.
 Tilting towball bike carriers like this one http://amzn.to/2A3OqeU are really convenient as you don’t have to lift the bikes up high.
 You can also shop my other top picks on this page.

 We took our bikes on holiday to Anglesey and found some great routes there too – read more in this blog about our favourite beach.